Rajkumar-dataanalyst/Linked-posts-Analysis/README.md

 1. **Reactions & Engagement Rate (ER) Overview**
 2. **Views & Followers Overview**

-The data used in this dashboard was imported directly from an Excel file named `LinkedIn Posts.xlsx`.
+The data used in this dashboard was imported directly from an Excel file named `linkedIn_Data.xlsx`.

 ---